wunan3/Diffusion-based-Gaussian-Process/README.md

 2. Gulf of California.mat

 the dataset in the Gulf of California example.
-The original resource of dataset is "https://coastwatch.pfeg.noaa.gov/erddap/griddap/erdMH1chlamday.graph"
+The original resource of the dataset is "https://coastwatch.pfeg.noaa.gov/erddap/griddap/erdMH1chlamday.graph"

 3. Gulf of California.txt